shub-garg/Email-Crawler-Analyser-and-Visualizer/README.md

 all the other fields blank - and then restart gmane.py.
 This will unstick the spidering process and allow it to continue.
 These empty messages will be ignored in the next phase of the process.

-One nice thing is that once you have spidered all of the messages and have them in content.sqlite, you can run gmane.py again to get new messages as they get sent to the list.  gmane.py will quickly scan to the end of the already-spidered pages and check if there are new messages and then quickly retrieve those messages and add them to content.sqlite.

 The second process is running the program gmodel.py.  gmodel.py reads the rough/raw data from content.sqlite and produces a cleaned-up and well-modeled version of the